 8. Luka Doncic, Dallas Mavericks

-At only 20, Doncic is doing things for the Mavericks that haven’t been done since LeBron James.
+At only 21, Doncic is doing things for the Mavericks that haven’t been done since LeBron James.
 Nearly averaging a 30-10-10 in only his second year, the sky is the limit for Doncic and the Mavericks.
 Even though his three-point shooting needs to improve, defenders are still respecting his shot because he has shown that he can hit three-pointers from any range, especially when the game is on the line.
+He also has Dallas thinking long playoff run in Orlando.

 6. James Harden, Houston Rockets